stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

 default:other::---
 ```

-!!! danger "Default permissions on `$PI_SCRATCH` don't allow sharing outside of your group"
+!!! warning "Default permissions on `$PI_SCRATCH` don't allow sharing outside of your group"

     By default, the Unix permissions on the root directory `$PI_SCRATCH` don't
     allow read nor traversal access for *otheris* (*ie.* any user no part of